PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Experiments

 \textbf{Training Dataset:} As stated in Secion ~\ref{sec:PaDlayer}, we curated data from 19 distinct domains within the FineVision~\cite{wiedmann2025finevisionopendataneed} dataset, spanning areas such as geometry, Chart, Science, OCR, and general VQA.
 For each domain, we first sampled approximately 1.5K instances and discarded samples with low image-question relevance.
 The remaining candidates underwent a learnability-based data filtering step, resulting in a final training set of 4,728 high-quality instances.
 After that, we augment the standard VQA triplet(image, question, answer) with structured pseudo visual ground-truth and a reference response, providing richer guidance for process alignment training.

-\textbf{Implementaion Details:} We select a widely used multimodal LLM, Qwen2.5-VL-7B~\cite{bai2025qwen2}, as ~PaLMR's backbone and trained it with the EasyR1~\cite{zheng2025easyr1} framework, which is derived from VeRL~\cite{seed2025verl} and optimized for MLLM's training.
+\textbf{Implementaion Details:} We select a widely used multimodal LLM, Qwen2.5-VL-7B~\cite{Bai2025Qwen25VLTR}, as ~\textbf{PaLMR}'s backbone and trained it with the VeRL~\cite{seed2025verl}.
 In each reinforcement learning loop, we use Qwen3-30B-A3B~\cite{yang2025qwen3} as the percept-score judging LLM.
-All experiments were conducted on a cluster with 8 NVIDIA H100 GPUs.
+All experiments were conducted on a cluster with 8 NVIDIA H100-80 GPUs.
 We use EasyR1 default parameters, but set the learning rate to 1e-6, the batch size to 128, the rollout batch size to 512, and the temperature to 1.0 during rolling. \textbf{V-GRPO} group size($G$) is set to 16, and the model is trained for 20 epochs with KL loss disabled.
-For reward calculation, we set the format score coefficient $\alpha$ to 0.1 to emphasize the correctness of the final answer.
+For reward calculation, we set the score coefficient $\alpha$ to 0.9 to emphasize the visual score of the final answer.

-\textbf{Baseline approaches:} To build a comprehensive evaluation of our method, we compare it with a vanilla GRPO training baseline and a basemodel without training.
-Additionally, we include state-of-the-art MLLMs and similar open-source R1-style MLLMs: (1) Proprietary MLLMs: GPT4o~\cite{hurst2024gpt}, Gemini~\cite{team2023gemini}, (2) Open-source general MLLMs: Qwen2.5-VL series, InternVL 2.5 series~\cite{chen2024internvl}, (3) Open-source Reasoning MLLMs: MM-Eureka~\cite{meng2025mm}, OpenVLThinker~\cite{deng2025openvlthinker}, and Perception-R1~\cite{yu2025perception}, All of which use Qwen2.5-VL-7B as the MLLM backbone, similar to our setting.
+\textbf{Baseline approaches:} To build a comprehensive evaluation of our method, we compare it with a vanilla GRPO training baseline and basemodel without training.
+Additionally, we include state-of-the-art MLLMs and similar open-source R1-style MLLMs: (1) Proprietary MLLMs: GPT4o~\cite{hurst2024gpt}, Gemini~\cite{team2023gemini}, (2) Open-source general MLLMs: Qwen2.5-VL series, InternVL 2.5 series~\cite{chen2024expanding}, (3) Open-source Reasoning MLLMs: MM-Eureka~\cite{meng2025mm}, OpenVLThinker~\cite{deng2025openvlthinker}, and Perception-R1~\cite{xiao2025perception}, All of which use Qwen2.5-VL-7B as the MLLM backbone, similar to our setting.

 \textbf{Evaluation Benchmarks:} To demonstrate the enhanced reasoning performance of \textbf{PaLMR} across different domains, we employ a comprehensive set of visual math reasoning tasks and general multi-domain perception-centered reasoning tasks.
-These benchmarks include MMMU~\cite{yue2024mmmu}, HallusionBench~\cite{Guan_2024_CVPR_hallusionBench}, and MMStar~\cite{chen2024we}, which assess the model's robustness and performance on perception-intensive tasks that require fine-grained visual grounding on massive domains.
-Additionally, MathVista~\cite{lu2023mathvista} and the MathVerse~\cite{zhang2024mathverse} vision-only subsets are focus problems that demand complex logical deductions from diagrams and images.
+These benchmarks include HallusionBench~\cite{Guan_2024_CVPR_hallusionBench} and MMStar~\cite{chen2024we}, which assess the model's robustness and performance on perception-intensive tasks that require fine-grained visual grounding on massive domains.
+Additionally, MMMU~\cite{yue2024mmmu}, MathVista~\cite{lu2023mathvista}, and the MathVerse~\cite{zhang2024mathverse} vision-only subset are focus problems demanding complex logical deductions from diagrams and images.